pangeo-fish/pangeo-fish/publication/paper.md

 # Acknowledgements

-T Odaka, JM Delouis and J Magne thanks to the support by CNES Appel a projet R&T R-S23/DU-0002-025-01.
+T Odaka, JM Delouis and J Magin thanks to the support by CNES Appel a projet R&T R-S23/DU-0002-025-01.
 T Odaka, JM Delouis and M Woillez thanks to the support by the TAOS project funded by the IFREMER via the AMII OCEAN 2100 programme.

 # References